davidgohel/rvg/cran-comments.md

 ## Reverse dependencies

 There were no error or warning.
-There were a note not related to rvg.
+There were a note with eoffice not related to rvg.

 bfw 0.4.1             ─ E: 0     | W: 0     | N: 0
 customLayout 0.3.1    ─ E: 0     | W: 0     | N: 0